ogunleyea452-ship-it/python/README.md

 ## RFM ANALYSIS OVERVIEW
 **RFM segmentation is a data-driven analysis grounded in behavioral economics, probability theory, and customer lifetime value modeling.
-It studies customers pruchase behavior then classifies the customers based on those behavioral patterns.
+It studies customers purchase behavior then classifies the customers based on those behavioral patterns.
 RFM analyzes three key dimensions:
 **Recency (how recently they bought)**
 **Frequency (how often they buy)**, and **Monetary value (how much they spend)**.
 By scoring customers on each factor, we can instantly spot our best customers, identify those at risk of churning, and find hidden growth levers**